19cah/js/README.md

 React (JavaScript library) is an open-source JavaScript library providing a views that is rendered using components specified as custom HTML tags.

 Mozilla browsers currently support LiveConnect, a feature that allows JavaScript and Java to intercommunicate on the Web.
-However, Mozilla-specific support for LiveConnect was scheduled to be phased out in the future in favor of passing on the LiveConnect handling via NPAPI to the Java 1.6+ plug-in (not yet supported on the Mac as of March 2010).[109]
+However, Mozilla-specific support for LiveConnect was scheduled to be phased out in the future in favor of passing on the LiveConnect handling via NPAPI to the Java 1.6+ plug-in (not yet supported on the Mac as of March 2010).
 Most browser inspection tools, such as Firebug in Firefox, include JavaScript interpreters that can act on the visible page's DOM.

-asm.js is a subset of JavaScript that can be run in any JavaScript engine or run faster in an ahead-of-time (AOT) compiling engine.[110]
+asm.js is a subset of JavaScript that can be run in any JavaScript engine or run faster in an ahead-of-time (AOT) compiling engine.

 JSFuck is an esoteric programming language.
 Programs are written using only six different characters, but are still valid JavaScript code.

-p5.js[111] is an object oriented JavaScript library designed for artists and designers.
+p5.js is an object oriented JavaScript library designed for artists and designers.
 It is based on the ideas of the Processing project but is for the web.

 jsben.ch is an online JavaScript benchmarking tool, where different code snippets can be tested against each other.

 CRISP: A Strategy guiding Cloud Application Development for Beginners is a strategy proposed by Ayush Sahu to develop optimized and secure JavaScript application to be used in mobiles, PC's and other devices.
 CRISP (Conversion, Reformat code, Isolate module, Sandbox, Partition) strategy has been proposed for refined conversion of native application to JavaScript for cloud application development.
-JavaScript is chosen as medium for writing application because it is mostly used language among developers and provides rich API (Application Programming Interface) for writing applications.[112]
+JavaScript is chosen as medium for writing application because it is mostly used language among developers and provides rich API (Application Programming Interface) for writing applications.

 ### Use as an intermediate language
 As JavaScript is the most widely supported client-side language that can run within a Web browser, it has become an intermediate language for other languages to target.
 This has included both newly created languages and ports of existing languages.
 Some of these include:

-OberonScript, a full implementation of the Oberon programming language that compiles to high-level JavaScript.[113]
+OberonScript, a full implementation of the Oberon programming language that compiles to high-level JavaScript.
 Objective-J, a superset of JavaScript that compiles to standard JavaScript.
 It adds traditional inheritance and Smalltalk/Objective-C style dynamic dispatch and optional pseudo-static typing to JavaScript.
 Processing.js, a JavaScript port of the Processing programming language designed to write visualizations, images, and interactive content.
 It allows Web browsers to display animations, visual applications, games and other graphical rich content without the need for a Java applet or Flash plugin.
 CoffeeScript, an alternate syntax for JavaScript intended to be more concise and readable.
-It adds features like array comprehensions (also available in JavaScript since version 1.7)[114] and pattern matching.
+It adds features like array comprehensions (also available in JavaScript since version 1.7) and pattern matching.
 Like Objective-J, it compiles to JavaScript.
 Ruby and Python have been cited as influential on CoffeeScript syntax.
 Google Web Toolkit translates a subset of Java to JavaScript.
-Scala, an object-oriented and functional programming language, has a Scala-to-JavaScript compiler.[115]
+Scala, an object-oriented and functional programming language, has a Scala-to-JavaScript compiler.
 Pyjs, a port of Google Web Toolkit to Python translates a subset of Python to JavaScript.
 Google Dart, an all-purpose, open source language that compiles to JavaScript.
-Whalesong,[116] a Racket-to-JavaScript compiler.
+Whalesong, a Racket-to-JavaScript compiler.
-Emscripten, a LLVM-backend for porting native libraries to JavaScript, known as asm.js[117] Fantom a programming language that runs on JVM, .NET and JavaScript.
+Emscripten, a LLVM-backend for porting native libraries to JavaScript, known as asm.js Fantom a programming language that runs on JVM, .NET and JavaScript.
 TypeScript, a free and open-source programming language developed by Microsoft.
 It is a superset of JavaScript, and essentially adds support for optional type annotations and some other language extensions such as classes, interfaces and modules.
 A TS-script compiles into plain JavaScript and can be executed in any JS host supporting ECMAScript 3 or higher.
 The compiler is itself written in TypeScript.
 Elm (programming language) is a pure functional language for web apps.
 Unlike handwritten JavaScript, Elm-generates JavaScript has zero runtime exceptions, a time-traveling debugger, and enforced semantic versioning.
 Haxe, an open-source high-level multiplatform programming language and compiler that can produce applications and source code for many different platforms including JavaScript.
-ClojureScript,[118] a compiler for Clojure that targets JavaScript.
+ClojureScript, a compiler for Clojure that targets JavaScript.
 It is designed to emit JavaScript code that is compatible with the advanced compilation mode of the Google Closure optimizing compiler.
 SqueakJS, a virtual machine and DOM environment for the open-source Squeak implementation of the Smalltalk programming language.
 As JavaScript has unusual limitations – such as no explicit integer type, only double-precision binary floating point – languages that compile to JavaScript and do not take care to use the integer-converting shift and bitwise logical operators may have slightly different behavior than in other environments.

 ### JavaScript and Java
 A common misconception is that JavaScript is similar or closely related to Java.
 It is true that both have a C-like syntax (the C language being their most immediate common ancestor language).
 They also are both typically sandboxed (when used inside a browser), and JavaScript was designed with Java's syntax and standard library in mind.
-In particular, all Java keywords were reserved in original JavaScript, JavaScript's standard library follows Java's naming conventions, and JavaScript's Math and Date objects are based on classes from Java 1.0,[119] but the similarities end there.
+In particular, all Java keywords were reserved in original JavaScript, JavaScript's standard library follows Java's naming conventions, and JavaScript's Math and Date objects are based on classes from Java 1.0, but the similarities end there.

 Java and JavaScript both first appeared on 23 May 1995, but Java was developed by James Gosling of Sun Microsystems, and JavaScript by Brendan Eich of NetScape Communications.